 How-to Get Embedded YouTube Videos Indexed

-Although most website owners embedding YouTube videos should not waste time trying to get their YouTube videos become part of their website, as in “indexed by Google”.
-If getting embedded YouTube videos indexed is somehow important for your business website.
-Then, you can follow these 3 factors to get YouTube videos indexed on your website.
+Therefore: although most website owners embedding YouTube videos on blog posts or Product URLs should not waste time trying to get their YouTube videos become part of their website/webpage, as in “indexed by Google part of a web page already indexed by Google”.
+If getting embedded YouTube videos double indexed by Google is somehow important for your business website.
+Then, you can follow these important factors to get YouTube videos indexed being part of your website.

 Nice article! what if the video is hosted on another server instead of google?